gmarus777/Im2Tex-app/docs/README.md

 # Im2Tex

 ## Overview
 Im2Tex is an innovative tool designed to convert images of mathematical formulas into LaTeX code.
 This app, accessible through Streamlit, simplifies the process of digitizing and editing mathematical documents for researchers, educators, and students.
-It is based on the foundational work found in the [Image-to-Tex OCR Project](https://github.com/gmarus777/image-to-tex-OCR).
+It is based on the project [Image-to-Tex OCR Project](https://github.com/gmarus777/image-to-tex-OCR).

 ## Features
 - **Web Application**: Available as a Streamlit app, enhancing user interaction and accessibility.